Achronite/mqtt-energenie-ener314rt/README.md

 These nodes are designed for energenie RF radio devices in the OOK & FSK (OpenThings) ranges.

-Here is a table showing the Device Topic a,d if control and monitoring is supoported for each device:
+Here is a table showing the Device Topic and if control and monitoring is supoported for each device:

 | Device | Description | Device Topic | Control | Monitoring | Supported |
 |---|---|:---:|:---:|:---:|:---:|